 Today, Waters House residents include Montgomery Parks offices and Heritage Montgomery, a non-profit organization that seeks to promote heritage tourism, foster historic preservation, and provide associated educational programming.
 The grounds are open to the public during regular park hours, from sunrise to sunset.

 The Waters House was built in parts, the oldest dating to the mid-1790s.
 Basil Waters built the small brick section of the house when he had inherited 200 acres from his father, William Waters of Brookeville.
 He named the farm Pleasant Fields.
-Although many descendents of William Waters built houses and still live in this area, only Basil’s house still stands from this period.
+Although many descendants of William Waters built houses and still live in this area, only Basil’s house still stands from this period.

 In 1799 Basil Waters married Anne Pottinger Magruder, daughter of Revolutionary War hero Zadok Magruder.
 Basil and Anne had six children.
 Upon Basil’s death, the plantation (then about 656 acres) was inherited by Basil’s youngest son, Zacariah.